-The Department of Pathology offers a comprehensive training program, whose mission is to provide a high quality pathology education, in order to prepare our residents for a lifetime of learning and careers as community practitioners, scholars and laboratory medical directors.
+The Department of Pathology offers a comprehensive training program to provide a high-quality pathology education and prepare our residents for a lifetime of learning and careers as community practitioners, scholars, and laboratory medical directors.

-The program is fully accredited by ACGME and offers training in both anatomic pathology (3 years) and combined anatomic and clinical pathology, AP/CP, (4 years) to be Board eligible/Board certified by the American Board of Pathology.
+ACGME fully accredits the program, which offers training in anatomic pathology (3 years) and combined anatomic and clinical pathology (4 years) to be board-eligible/board-certified by the American Board of Pathology.

 Anatomic Pathology

-The Anatomic Pathology track (AP) prepares residents with the technical and diagnostic expertise necessary to confidently interpret common and unusual surgical, cytological and autopsy cases, in addition to understanding the epidemiology, pathogenesis and biological behavior of disease.
+The Anatomic Pathology (AP) training prepares residents with the technical and diagnostic expertise to confidently interpret common and unusual surgical, cytological, and autopsy cases and understand the disease’s epidemiology, pathogenesis, and biological behavior.
 Emphasis is placed on accurate description of the gross and microscopic findings of the organ systems and correlation with the clinical course to establish the final diagnosis.
-The autopsy service performs approximately 120 autopsies per year with a diversity of pathology.
+The residents perform more than the minimal number of autopsies required by the American Board of Pathology.

-The surgical pathology rotation provides the resident with exposure to biopsies and resection specimens.
+The surgical pathology rotation provides the resident with exposure to various surgical specimens.
 The resident is responsible for processing gross material under the supervision of a staff pathologist.
 This rotation provides exposure to more than 10,000 surgical specimens per year.
-Many cases require intra-operative consultations allowing the residents to interact with surgeons and become proficient in performing and interpreting frozen section preparations, among others.
+Many cases require intra-operative consultations, allowing the residents to interact with surgeons and become proficient in performing and interpreting frozen section preparations.

-Residents have a three months rotation in cytopathology where in addition to evaluate genital and non-genital cytologies, they perform fine needle aspirations.
-Dermatopathology and forensic pathology are additional rotations.
+Residents rotate in cytopathology to evaluate genital and non-genital cytology and perform fine needle aspirations.
+Dermatopathology, breast, and forensic pathology are additional rotations.

-As residents progress through training, they receive gradually increasing levels of responsibility and independence.
+As residents progress through training, they receive gradually increasing responsibility and independence.

 Clinical Pathology

-The Clinical Pathology (CP) training track exposes the residents to all facets of laboratory medicine, including the daily operation of the clinical laboratory.
+The Clinical Pathology (CP) training exposes the residents to all facets of laboratory medicine, including the daily operation of the clinical laboratory.
 The residents learn the analytical procedures and quality assurance methods performed regularly.
-They acquire familiarity with both theoretical and practical aspects of all procedures and instrumentation.
-The resident acts as liaison between the clinical laboratory and clinicians by solving problems that may arise during the ordering and interpretation of laboratory tests.
-Main clinical rotations include Clinical Chemistry, Clinical Microbiology, Hematology and Coagulation, Blood Banking and Transfusion Medicine, Laboratory Administration and Molecular Pathology.
+They acquire familiarity with all procedures and instrumentation’s theoretical and practical aspects.
+The resident acts as a liaison between the clinical laboratory and clinicians by solving problems that may arise while ordering and interpreting laboratory tests.
+Primary clinical rotations include Clinical Chemistry, Clinical Microbiology, Hematology and Coagulation, Blood Banking and Transfusion Medicine, Laboratory Administration, and Molecular Pathology.

 Evaluation and Advancement

 Contracts are renewed yearly upon satisfactory completion of rotations and passing appropriate tests.
-Each resident is evaluated at regular intervals by the Faculty.
+The faculty evaluates each resident at regular intervals.

 Requirements